neo4j-partners/neo4j-generative-ai-google-cloud/README.md

 To do --- fix path issues with this install

-To run the app at a port number, say 7474:
+Next up you'll need to create a secrets file for the app to use.
+Edit the following command to generate that:

     cd streamlit
+    cd .streamlit
+    cp secrets.toml.example secrets.toml
+    cd ..

+You will now need to edit that file to reflect your credentials.

+To run the app at a port number, say 80:

-    streamlit run main.py --server.port=7474
+    streamlit run main.py --server.port=80

 To do --- show how to run on 80 so a user will not have to open a custom port.
-To do --- note on secrets file
+Fixing the path issue above probably resolves this.

 From the UI, you can ask questions like:
 1. How many experts do we have on MS Word?